DamienCassou/nitrokey-documentation/nethsm/container.rst

 Configuration
 ^^^^^^^^^^^^^

-The image can be configured with environment variables.
+The image can be configured with the following environment variables.
-The table below lists the recognized environment variables.

 +----------------------+--------------------------------------+
 | Environment variable | Description                          |